Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

-He even makes the point that a business logo can add value, but it may also take value away.
+He even points out that a business logo can add value but may also take it away.

 An example he mentions is Gucci’s logo.

-It’s very small, almost not noticeable, but everyone knows that the respective product is from Gucci, nevertheless.
+It’s tiny, almost not noticeable, but everyone knows that the respective product is from Gucci, nevertheless.

 So when using your logo on a gift, it’s a good idea to make it classy and not in the face.

-Another point he mentions from his own experience is that there are people in corporate America that put in $100,000 in the right gifting and get $1,000,000 out.
+Another point he mentions from his own experience is that people in corporate America put in $100,000 in the proper gifting and get $1,000,000 out.

 If done well, it can be an ATM machine, according to him.

-He makes an interesting example of the right gifting to a CEO of a larger company in the finance industry.
+He makes an interesting example of the proper gifting to a CEO of a larger company in the finance industry.

-To be able to create the right gift, they found out information about his legacy, his character traits, some serious health issues he had to fight in the past, and that his grandma believed in him and inspired him to get into finance when he was eight years old.
+To create the right gift, they learned about his legacy, character traits, and some serious health issues he had to fight in the past.

 They included this valuable and personal information in a mug, and this CEO cried when receiving this gift.

-This was just a mug that Ruhlin would otherwise discard as a bad gift when used in a conventional way (e.g., just take a mug and put your company logo on it).
+This was just a mug that Ruhlin would otherwise discard as a bad gift when used conventionally (e.g., just take a mug and put your company logo on it).

-But in this case, this rather conventional marketing product was converted into quite a thoughtful and personalized gift, and it wasn’t just a mug with a logo on it.
+But in this case, this rather conventional marketing product was converted into quite a thoughtful and personalized gift, and it wasn’t just a mug with a logo.

 This also means that it’s not the person who spends the most on a gift that wins but who’s most creative.

 Ruhlin also mentions the risk of offending people if you are not thoughtful.
-This can easily happen with gifting food.
+This can quickly happen with gifting food.

-The next important factor is timing, which is almost as important as the thoughtful and creative part.
+The next important factor is timing, almost as important as the thoughtful and creative part.

-You will have the best effect when a gift shows up to the receiving person out of the blue in contrast to sending out Christmas gifts that are almost expected and happen very often out of obligation.
+You will have the best effect when a gift appears to the receiving person out of the blue.

 The right timing can even compensate for sending out a crappy gift.